Chart Color Schemes

 Health performance in Garbutt - West End is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The area has a high rate of private health cover, at approximately 58% of its total population (3,835 people), compared to 53.3% across the rest of Queensland.
-Mental health issues are the most common condition, affecting 11.1% of residents, followed by arthritis at 8.2%.
-Despite this, 64.5% of residents report having no medical ailments, compared to 67.8% in the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over, at 18.6% (1,237 people), compared to 14.9% in the rest of Queensland.
-Health outcomes among seniors are challenging but largely align with the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 11.1 and 8.2% of residents respectively.
+However, 64.5% of residents report being completely free from medical ailments, compared to 67.8% across the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 18.6% (1,237 people), compared to 14.9% in the rest of Queensland.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health